Azasakhe/Netflix/Dev.-unresolved-issues.md

 Seems that is caused by the new reCAPTCHA v3 score, currently it is not possible to implement it without a paid service, or through "mechanical" webpage navigation (e.g. selenium) due to multi-platform add-on system and the large size of this module.

+UPDATE 22/08/2021:
+The transition to HTTP2 module (httpx) has improved a lot the login problem, but it seems that in not all countries it works, i don't think there are any other possible solution.

 ### Unsupported iso language code from Kodi for audio/subtitle

 Kodi support only the language code of ISO 639-1 standard,